 We live in Spain now, where they eat 5 meals a day.
 At a different time schedule than the Dutch do.
 What we adapted very quickly to was switching the main meal to lunchtime instead of dinnertime.
 But dining at 11 pm is silly in our eyes.

-So by accident we became intermittent fasters.
+So by accident, we became intermittent fasters.
 I must admit I am more strict in it than Tom is.
-Between 8:30 am and 5 pm I have breakfast and lunch ending with a couple of nuts and dates.
+Between 8:30 am and 5 pm I have breakfast and lunch ending at 5 pm with a couple of nuts and dates.

 Timing is essential

-Apart from the timing of water, food and supplements, a healthy lifestyle is a complete set including exercise and sleep.
+Apart from the timing of water, food, and supplements, a healthy lifestyle is a complete set of habits, including exercise and sleep.

 Living by the clock?